What is the main purpose of share capital in a company?

 3 of 12 questions.
 Beta-flagged questions are AI-drafted and pending CPA review — flag anything that looks wrong.

-What is the primary purpose of share capital in a company?
+What is the main purpose of share capital in a company?

 Define share capital and name its two main types.